Sharing is caring!

 🛒 ingredients

-• Bread Flour: I use King Arthur Baking bread flour for my homemade pizza dough.
-It has a slightly higher protein content, which helps increase the strength of the final product, and gives the crust a great chew.
-You can use all purpose flour if you don’t have bread flour–just know that your texture might be slightly different.
+• bread flour: I use King Arthur Baking bread flour for my pizza dough.
+It has a higher protein content, which helps increase the strength of the final dough, and gives the crust a great chew.

-• Instant Yeast: I use instant yeast for all my baking, because I don’t like waiting around for active dry yeast to activate.
-My favorite brand is SAF instant yeast.
-I also love using this yeast measuring spoon from King Arthur Baking because it perfectly measures out 2 1/4 teaspoons of yeast, which is the exact amount in a packet of instant yeast!
+• instant yeast – I use instant yeast for all my baking, because I don’t like waiting around for active dry yeast to activate or “proof.”
+My favorite brand is SAF instant yeast, but this recipe is perfectly portioned for a packet of instant dry yeast, too.

-• Lukewarm water: I know it can be frustrating when you see “lukewarm” in a recipe, but hear me out!
-I used to take the temperature of my water, and wait until it was the perfect 110ºF.
+• lukewarm water – I know it can be frustrating when you see “lukewarm” in a recipe, but it’s important for it to be warm but not HOT, or it’ll kill the yeast.
+I used to take the temperature of my water, and wait until it was the perfect 111ºF (angel numbers, right??).
 I’ve found though that it doesn’t matter so much to be *exact,* so much as you’re in the ballpark of a range.

 🍳 instructions